 The places within the RiverWare RPL GUI in which online help for these topics is relevant are:

 - 1. RPL Palette / Palette Buttons Tab (for expression type help). - 2.
 RPL Palette / Predefined Functions Tab (for "functions" help). - 3.
-RPL Frame (editor panels) in which a predefined functions, expressions are used / Selected subexpression (for both types of help).
+RPL Frame (editor panels) in which a predefined functions and operator expressions are used.